Fire Extinguisher Use Safety

 Key Hazards

-- Using the wrong extinguisher type for the fuel source
+- Using the wrong extinguisher for the fire type

 2–3 Minute Talk Script